oreillymedia/production-resources/illustrations/index.md

 * Take screenshots in RGB color
 * Save screenshots as PNG or TIF.
 Do not save your screenshots as JPEG.
 This will result in illegible text.
 * Keep in mind that unless specified, your book will be printed in B&W. Using subtle colors/shades within exported graphs, for example, will not be distinguishable in print.
+* Light mode screenshots are preferable, though we can print dark mode screenshots in moderation (particularly if they do not appear back-to-back).

 **The following methods are best practice as recommended by our design team for capturing images**